dkruyt/site-kruyt.org/content/post/2022/numpads/index.md

 title: Building mechanical numpads
 ---

-I am always fascinated about mechanical keyboards.
-And a couple of weeks ago I had some spare time left.
-So I thought lets make my own keyboard from scratch from stuff that I had laying around en my 3d printer.
-Well maybe a full keyboard is to big, so let's start with something smaller.
-Why not a numpad, that goes along with my 65% keyboard?
+Mechanical keyboards have always fascinated me.
+A few weeks ago, with some spare time on my hands, I decided to embark on a project to build my own keyboard from scratch using materials I had lying around and my 3D printer.
+Considering a full keyboard might be too ambitious for a starter project, I opted for something smaller: a numpad, the perfect complement to my 65% keyboard.

 The end result are 2 numpad, yhea could stop with one ;) One numpad with a function row and RGB underglow.
 And a bigger numpad wit 2 function rows and a OLED display.